mawmaw1/HackerNewsClone/Delivery.md

 Link to our backend (REST API): http://139.59.211.36:8081

-*This the server you must use to post posts/comments and get the latest hanesst_id*
+*This the server you must use to post posts/comments and get the latest hanesst_id*.

 Link to our frontend:
 http://139.59.211.36:8083